Édouard Philippe: 2017 presidential election

 Philippe worked for the campaign of Alain Juppé in the 2016 Republicans presidential primary, serving as a spokesperson alongside Benoist Apparu.
-Though Philippe and Apparu, as well as Christophe Béchu, later joined the campaign of François Fillon for the 2017 French presidential election after his victory in the primary, the three parliamentarians – close to Juppé – quit on 2 March 2017 after the candidate was summoned to appear before judges amidst the Fillon affair.
+Though Philippe and Apparu, as well as Christophe Béchu, later joined the campaign of François Fillon for the 2017 presidential election after his victory in the primary, the three parliamentarians – close to Juppé – quit on 2 March 2017 after the candidate was summoned to appear before judges amidst the Fillon affair.
 He said he would not seek to retain his seat in the legislative elections in June to avoid breaching the law limiting the accumulation of mandates.
 Following the victory of Emmanuel Macron in the presidential election, there was speculation that Philippe was a potential choice for Prime Minister of France, representing three essential aspects: political renewal (at the age of only 46), affiliation with the centre-right, and familiarity with the political terrain.